gurkanfikretgunak/masterfabric_core/example/README.md

 - Uses `go_router` for navigation
 - Routes defined in `AppRoutes.createRouter()`
 - Views receive `goRoute` callback for navigation

+### AppBar Features
+- Custom AppBars using `coreAppBar` parameter
+- AppBar actions that interact with the view model
+- Dynamic AppBar titles and icons
+- **Back button navigation** - Automatically shows back button when `canPop()` is true
+- Example: HomeView has refresh action, ProductsView and ProfileView have back button and action buttons

 ### Configuration
 - App configuration loaded from `assets/app_config.json`